carlomilanesi/measures-rs/docs/Tutorial.md

 For some applications, such unconstrained angular positions and rotations are useful.
 Though, for some other applications, angles are used just to indicate a direction, or a spherical coordinate.
 For such cases, when a full cycle is completed, we reach the same position than before the turn.
-It is a kind of *modulo* arithmetics.
+It is a kind of *modulo* arithmetic.

 This is supported by this library, using the type `UnsignedDirection` or the type `SignedDirection`, as shown in this code:
 ```rust